davidevofficial/anything/README.md

 The main interface should be familiar to you if you come from windows (everything).

-The bottom bar is a status bar, it tells you how many files it has found or if it is searching/indexing
+The bottom bar is a status bar, it tells you how many files it has found or if it is searching/indexing, errors, etc...

 At the centre is a table containing five columns.
 Click any button on the column header to change sort mode. columns are also resizable.